 Mr. Tysoe was a Senior Advisor with Perella Weinberg Partners LP from October 2006 to October 2007.
-Mr. Tysoe was Vice-Chair of Macy's Inc. (formerly Federated Department Stores, Inc.) from 1990 until October 2006 and served as Chief Financial Officer of Federated Department Stores from 1990 to 1997.
-Mr. Tysoe is a director of Retail Opportunity Investments Corp., a director and member of the audit committee of each of Cintas Corporation, Pzena Investment Management, Inc. and Taubman Centers, Inc., and he is a director and chair of the audit committee of Scripps Networks Interactive Inc. Mr. Tysoe received both Bachelor of Commerce and Bachelor of Law degrees from the University of British Columbia.
+Mr. Tysoe was Vice-Chair of Macy's Inc. (formerly Federated Department Stores, Inc.) from 1990 until October 2006 and served as Chief Financial Officer of Federated Department Stores, Inc. from 1990 to 1997.
+Mr. Tysoe is a director and member of the audit committees of Pzena Investment Management, Inc. and Taubman Centers, Inc., and he is a director and chair of the audit committees of Scripps Networks Interactive Inc and Cintas Corporation.
+Mr. Tysoe received both Bachelor of Commerce and Bachelor of Law degrees from the University of British Columbia.